ZeroMeOut/PPO-with-custom-lander-environment/README.md

     ```bash
     python main_menu.py
     ```
 The manual mode for you to play the game, and the training to train the lander.
-The testing is for well, testing, but still a work in progress
+The testing is for well, testing.
+You can customise the reward function in the ``game_logic.py`` file to your liking, and the training in the ``main_menu.py`` file in the training_mode function.
+I would advise going through the code to try understanding what is going on.
+There are a decent amount of comments, and if you have any questions feel free to dm me on twitter or discord @ zeromeout :)